ThomasCross/drozer-agent-testbed/README.md

 drozer provides tools to help you use, share and understand public Android exploits.
 It helps you to deploy a drozer Agent to a device through exploitation or social engineering.
 Using weasel (MWR's advanced exploitation payload) drozer is able to maximise the permissions available to it by installing a full agent, injecting a limited agent into a running process, or connecting a reverse shell to act as a Remote Access Tool (RAT).

-drozer is open source software, maintained by WithSecure, and can be downloaded from [https://labs.withsecure.com/tools/drozer]
+drozer is open source software, maintained by Reversec.
+An introductory user guide can be found on [Reversec Labs](https://labs.reversec.com/tools/drozer/)

 Building Using Android Studio